neecao/SQL_projets_practices/SQL_8weeksqlchallenge/Dannys_diner.md

 <img width="170" alt="2" src="https://github.com/neecao/master/assets/85617864/e0bf064f-818d-4e2b-839c-929c9b912c00">

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+I first create a master table called tbl that joins all the sales records, member’s info and menu.
+I then used CASE function to add a column named member to classifie if that order is made when that customer is a member (order_date>= join_date = ‘Y’) or not yet a member (Else ‘N’).

+I then create another table called customer_point to calculate points using CASE.
+If the product_name = sushi, then multiply price by 20.
+When customer is the member (column member=Y), the product is not sushi (<> sushi), and the order_date is within the first week since the member join_date (join_date + interval 6 day), then price is multiplied by 20.
+Else other case price is multiplied by 10.

+Select customer_id, aggregate function SUM of point from table customer_point, group by customer_id.

       WITH tbl
            AS (SELECT s.customer_id,
                       order_date,
                       s.product_id,
                       product_name,
+                      join_date,
                       price,
                       CASE
                         WHEN join_date IS NOT NULL